feblich/Udacity-Data-Structures-and-Algorithms/Project1_Show Me the Data Structures/writeups.md

 In this approach, for each object in the folder, if object is a subdirectory, `find_files` function is called recursively to get all files in subdirectories below the folder until all files in all subdirectories are extracted.
 Only files with suffix .c are selected.
-Time complexity depends on depth of the subdirectories and the number of files in each, therefore it approximately has O(depth*number of files in the folder)
+Time complexity depends on depth of the subdirectories and the number of files in each, therefore it approximately has O(depth*number of files in the folder).
+Space complexity is directly proportional to the number of returns in the function, therefore if n is the number of files, space complexity is O(n)

 ## problem 3 Huffman Coding